Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

   the search algorithm.
 - `Decision`.
 A decision represents a constraint that has been applied to an input variable.
 In turn, it contains:
     - A `PartialAssignment`, which is the current state of constraints applied to the variables.
 The decision is implicitly defined in this field.
-PartialAssignment is a list of `OptionalVariable`, e.g. a variable which could be either be constrained or not.
+PartialAssignment is a list of `OptionalVariable`, e.g., a variable which could be either constrained or not.
     - A `CNF`.
 It's the input CNF simplified with the current set of constraints defined in `PartialAssignment`.
 - `Constraint`.
 It consists of the name of the variable, and the boolean constraint.
-It is an utility which could be useful during the solve.
+It is a utility that could be useful during the solving.

 <p align=center>
   <img src="img/solver/solver_design.svg" alt=" Model-View-Update detailed diagram" style="width: 80%">
 </p>

 Given these ingredients, a SAT solver implementation can build its own specific `DecisionTree`, applying decisions to the variables in a certain order and assigning them a certain value that they deem most appropriate for the resolution.